Jesse Cockney: Career

 Jesse Cockney began skiing at the early age of three years old, in Yellowknife, Northwest Territories.
 He grew up with his father, Angus Cockney as a mentor both athletically and culturally.
-Cockney's heritage of being an Inuvialuit allowed him to learn from his father's traditional carvings and stories.
+Cockney's heritage of being an Inuvialuk allowed him to learn from his father's traditional carvings and stories.
 To further develop his skills in skiing, his family decided it was best to move to Canmore, Alberta, when he was seven years old.
 Growing up in Alberta's ski programs helped Cockney to excel in skiing.
 He credits his parents, and a close group of friends as having helped him to achieve his goals.
-Cockney states that he is proud of his Aboriginal heritage as an Inuvialuit; one of his personal goals is to be seen as a role model for Aboriginal children in Canada.
+Cockney states that he is proud of his Aboriginal heritage as an Inuvialuk; one of his personal goals is to be seen as a role model for Aboriginal children in Canada.
 In Cockney's spare time away from his competitive athletic career, he enjoys to cook, climb, travel, watch and play American football, and fish.
 In 2022, Cockney competed with his sister Marika Sila on The Amazing Race Canada 8.